Fluffernuttersandwich/Smorgasbord/README.md

 - Is this compatible with Overhaul Mods?
 No!
 Not compatible with Darkness Falls / Rebirth / nor any other Overhaul
 - Does this work with Vortex?
 No!
 This is not compatible with Vortex.
 - Is this a lightweight modlist?
 No!
 - Does this work with Linux?
-Maybe, but you are on your own, I will not help Linux people.
+Yes, but you are on your own, I will not help Linux people.
+None of the Linux bros have given me a write-up for this.
 - Can you help me set up MO2 without downloading Smorgasbord?
 Nope.
 Too time consuming, figure it out yourself.

 ---